SAMBITMALLICK2003/AI_Video_Summarizer/README.md

 ## Overview

-The **Meeting Summarizer and Minutes Maker** is a Streamlit-based application that leverages the power of Gemini 2.0 to process meeting recordings and generate valuable outputs such as meeting minutes, summaries, action items, and insights.
+The **Meeting Analysis Toolkit** is a Streamlit-based application that leverages the power of Gemini 2.0 to process meeting recordings and generate valuable outputs such as meeting minutes, summaries, action items, and insights.
 It also provides a feature to chat with the meeting recording for quick analysis and answers.

 ---